-Not seen in my photo above is an octagonal, 13th century bell tower, which was originally a watch tower.
+Not seen in my photo above is an octagonal, 13th-century bell tower, which was originally a watchtower.

-Upon entering the building, one descends down a staircase to a pair of Byzantine bronze doors made in Constantinople and dating back to 1076.
+Upon entering the building, one descends a staircase to a pair of Byzantine bronze doors made in Constantinople and dating back to 1076.

-Break this rule and you can expect the monk manning the small desk by the entrance to have a word with you.
+Break this rule, and you can expect the monk staffing the small desk by the entrance to have a word with you.

-The lower half of the room is formed by a natural grotto (cave), with upper sections showing the manmade stonework.
+The lower half of the room is formed by a natural grotto (cave), with upper sections showing the manufactured stonework.

 Looking straight ahead, and partially visible in my photo above, is The Chapel of the Most Blessed Sacrament.
-To the left is a small Choir and The Chapel of the Relics.

-The rain had let up by the time we left the building, but had it been nicer, I would've enjoyed walking through the streets of Monte Sant'Angelo to soak up a little more of the atmosphere from this town which dates back to the Middle Ages.
+Had it been nicer, I would've enjoyed walking through the streets of Monte Sant'Angelo to soak up more of the atmosphere from this town which dates back to the Middle Ages.

 Monte Sant'Angelo became a World Heritage Site in 2011.

-Click here for the full list of UNESCO sites Dave has visited during his travels.
+Click here for the complete list of UNESCO sites Dave has visited during his travels.